hdrummon/HugoHdrummon/content/post/Write-Ups/Literally Vulnerable.md

 <figure>
 <img src="/img/Literally_vul_11.png" >
 <figcaption>
-*Hacksplaining Information of an SQL Injection*
+*Result of the netdiscover command*
 </figcaption>
 </figure>

 As seen, there are 4 IP's detected from the scan, the first and last IP are rolled out since they are the network and broadcast IP respectively.
-So more then likely the address 192.168.220.157 is the machines IP.
+So more than likely the address 192.168.220.157 is the machines IP.
 This can be confirmed with an NMAP scan using the following command:

     nmap -A 192.168.220.157